henricook/voa-play-mongo-test/README.md

 You can also contact me on hmrcdigital slack, @henri.cook

+# To Run

+sbt run

 # About the test

 This was implemented in around one hour.

 ## Base